Anna Turley

-Anna Catherine Turley (born 9 October 1978) is a British Labour and Co-operative politician serving as Member of Parliament (MP) for Redcar since 2024, having previously served from 2015 to 2019.
-She has served as Chair of the Labour Party and Minister Without Portfolio since 2025.
+Anna Catherine Turley (born 9 October 1978) is a British politician who has served as Minister of State for Border Security and Asylum since 2026.
+She previously served as Chair of the Labour Party and Minister without Portfolio from 2025 to 2026.
+A member of the Labour and Co-operative parties, she has been the Member of Parliament (MP) for Redcar since 2024, having previously served from 2015 to 2019.